 The U.S. Virgin Islands (USVI) BleachWatch Program was developed to assess and monitor coral bleaching primarily from warm water events and document the distribution, severity and impacts of bleaching to reefs and reef communities.
 The program was developed by adopting and modifying strategies from the Great Barrier Reef Marine Park and Florida’s successful BleachWatch programs.

 To guide the development of bleaching response efforts a steering committee was formed.
 The committee was composed of reef experts from local and federal government resource agencies, non-profit organizations, and academia.
-The Bleachwatch Program is one of five main components of the US Virgin Islands Reef Resilience Plan (VIRRP), a larger planning effort to conserve coral reefs in the USVI and promote coral reef resilience.
+The Bleachwatch Program is one of five main components of the opens in a new windowUS Virgin Islands Reef Resilience Planopens PDF file (VIRRP), a larger planning effort to conserve coral reefs in the USVI and promote coral reef resilience.

 The VI Reef Resilience Plan and steering committee were necessary to generate and document agreed upon protocols between key stakeholders for the Bleachwatch Program.
 The Plan provides details on the purpose, response activities and triggers, monitoring protocols and community volunteer training.
 See further details of the plan below:

 Assessment and Monitoring